NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-FamilyMemberHistory.page.md

 <a name="patient"></a>
 #### patient
+SHALL be present.
 Reference to the associated proband Patient for which this family history is being obtained.
 This MAY be through a resource reference if the ID on the central service is known (or provided within the transaction bundle) or through NHS number where this is known and has been traced through PDS
 ```json
 "subject": {
         "reference": "Patient/Patient-MeirLieberman-Example",